 Of course, you could ask the salesperson – but do you trust them?
 Are they going to sell you something that makes them a big commission, rather than the equipment that best suits your needs?
 I am independent and can offer impartial advice whilst minimising the techno-speak.

-I don’t sell equipment directly.
-Instead we’ll point you to trusted suppliers, usually household names like John Lewis, Amazon, PC World and Novatech.
+I don’t sell equipment or software directly.
+Instead I’ll point you to trusted suppliers, usually household names like John Lewis, Amazon and PC World.

 You benefit from impartial information, without the hard sell.

 In essence, I provide a PC and equipment personal shopper service, working with household names.

 I have up-to-date knowledge, experience, and technical skills to help you make the right decision for you when choosing new computer equipment for your home or business.

 Our service can include

 - You choose where to meet – e.g John Lewis, PC World, or your home to buy online.
 Can also be offered remotely, so we both see the same thing.

 - An initial chat to establish what you will be using your computer/equipment for.